 - Personal items (watch, wallet, keys, phone, etc.) must be removed and placed in a locker.
-The key will be inside the MRI room with you. - You will be asked to change into a gown - ECG monitors will be placed on your chest which are used to get the pictures of your heart - Most times, an IV will be placed in a vein of your arm or hand which is used to inject MRI contrast during the exam - Depending on the exam ordered, the test will require you to lie still for 45-90 minutes. - You will be asked to hold your breath many times during the exam. - The MRI machine makes very loud noise, similar to the level of a jackhammer.
-You will be given earplugs or headphone with music to help reduce the sound level. - The MRI Technologist can see you and is able to talk with you through a two-way intercom. - You will have a call button that you can squeeze at any time if you need to communicate with the Technologist.
+The key will be inside the MRI room with you. - Depending on the body part imaged, you may be asked to change into a gown - Depending on the exam ordered, the test will require you to lie still for 15-45 minutes. - The MRI machine makes very loud noise, similar to the level of a jackhammer.
+You will be given earplugs or headphone with music to help reduce the sound level. - The MRI Technologist can see you and is able to talk with you through a two-way intercom. - You will have a call button that you can squeeze at any time if you need to communicate with the Technologist. - For some exams, a contrast injection, called Gadolinium, will be injected into a vein if necessary.